Places to swim in Mauritius and get fit!

 When preparing for your next race.
 Set a reasonably challenging goal that is based on the actual training you have done.
 Not the training you had hoped to do.

 Use your real training experience to clarify your realistic current fitness and then you will be able to make a good estimation of your race pace and expected finish time.
 It is no point going into a race with false expectations.
-This will only hinder on your performance in the moment.
+This will only hinder your performance at the moment.

 GAIN EXPERIENCE